-Employment of building and grounds cleaning and maintenance occupations is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations, adding about 349,800 new jobs.
+Employment in building and grounds cleaning and maintenance occupations is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations, adding about 386,800 new jobs.
 More workers will be needed to keep up with increasing demand for lawn care, landscaping, and cleaning services from large institutions, including universities and corporate campuses.
 Many aging or busy homeowners also require these services to help maintain their properties.

 The wage at which half of the workers in the occupation earned more than that amount and half earned less.
 Median wage data are from the BLS Occupational Employment Statistics survey.

 Typical level of education that most workers need to enter this occupation.

 Last Modified Date: Monday, April 18, 2022